-Canon 5D Mark II versus Sony A6500
+Canon 5D Mark II vs Sony A6500

-The Canon EOS 5D Mark II and the Sony Alpha A6500 are two digital cameras that were officially introduced, respectively, in September 2008 and October 2016.
+The Canon EOS 5D Mark II and the Sony Alpha A6500 are two digital cameras that were announced, respectively, in September 2008 and October 2016.
 The 5D Mark II is a DSLR, while the A6500 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (5D Mark II) and an APS-C (A6500) sensor.
-The Canon has a resolution of 21 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 21 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is considerably smaller (54 percent) than the Canon 5D Mark II.
 Moreover, the A6500 is substantially lighter (47 percent) than the 5D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.